Get Involved

 Your regular tuition will cover the cost of internship credits during the academic year.
 If you complete an internship during the summer, you’ll be charged summer tuition based on the number of credits that you’ll earn.

-Completing your Internship
+Completing Your Internship

 Upon completion of the internship, you must submit a detailed report to the undergraduate program director, who will also seek performance feedback from your external supervisor.
 Based on these evaluations, you'll be assigned a final grade of S (satisfactory) or U (unsatisfactory) by the faculty coordinator.